A Tale of LLMs and Induced Small Proxies: Scalable Small Language Models for Knowledge Mining: Method

 Crucially, the planner does not merely synthesize runnable code but codifies the logical dependencies among subtasks.
 For example, in a multi-entity extraction scenario, \textit{Retrieve all talks about both health and brain, then extract their lecturers}, the planner constructs a sequential program where the input texts are first filtered using two classification heads for “health” and “brain,” then conditionally passed into a span extractor to identify lecturer names.
 This approach integrates boolean logic, ordered execution, and parameterized prompt templates into a unified representation, ensuring that downstream behavior is both interpretable and reusable across tasks.

-By explicitly codifying instructions into executable task pipelines, Falconer achieves two key benefits.
-First, the structured representation allows the planner to generalize across diverse task formulations, including multi-label classification and multi-entity extraction.
-Second, codification improves transparency: every decision taken by the system can be traced back to a deterministic plan, bridging the gap between user intent and model actions.
+By explicitly codifying instructions into executable task pipelines, \our provides two key benefits.
+First, the structured representation enables generalization across diverse task formulations, including multi-label classification and multi-entity extraction.
+Second, codification improves transparency: each decision can be traced back to a deterministic plan, bridging the gap between user intent and system actions.

 \autoref{tab:planning} compares the planning abilities of different models.
 We observe that GPT-4.1 achieves high accuracy across diverse tasks, making it a strong candidate for our planner.
 However, performance drops on complex tasks, which we define as multi-step tasks that require intermediate execution results rather than a single fixed string (e.g., first extracting a lecturer’s name, then identifying that lecturer’s profession).
 To further probe model limits, we include a set of miscellaneous tasks specifically designed to stress-test state-of-the-art LLMs under such challenging scenarios.
 While models struggle in these cases, their accuracy improves substantially with in-context learning (ICL), underscoring both the difficulty of complex tasks and the effectiveness of our framework in decomposing knowledge mining objectives into well-structured subtasks.